jolantadjatlova/blister-sisters/README.md

 ---
 ## Wireframes

-Wireframes were designed using [Balsamiq](https://balsamiq.com/) tool.
-Following best practices, mobile version was designed first, then tablet and lastly the laptop view.
+Wireframes were created using [Balsamiq](https://balsamiq.com/) to map out the layout for mobile, tablet, and desktop screens.

 ### Home Page
 ![Home Page](doc/home-page-wframe.png)